Have you left it too late?

 Are you too old to start?

-With the media hyping on about how hot the property market is these days, we get that some of you might be feeling a little anxious (even frustrated!).
-Everywhere you go, you’d probably hear people saying, “The prices are crazy these days!”
+With the media hyping how hot the property market is these days, we get that some of you might be feeling a little anxious (or even frustrated!).
+Everywhere you go, you’ll probably hear people saying, “The prices are crazy these days!”

 And yes, they might be right.